-In the second of five blogs on megatrends, Rob Noble speaks about how broad cyber security threats have become, given our reliance on everyday tech
+In the second of five blogs on megatrends, Rob Noble speaks about how broad issues around tech risk and cyber security threats have become, given our reliance on everyday tech.

 Technology advances and the rise of the individual drives a need to secure new areas of vulnerability.
 However, this need to secure things must be balanced against the need to remain open to do business, or otherwise operate, and flexible enough to respond to the next threat.
 Everyone with a smart phone has the ability and perceived right to bank, communicate internationally and access work-related commercially sensitive information, whether in a café, on the train, or simply walking down the street.
 But many people fail to remember that these devices have the capacity and desire to continue to communicate, even when the owner may be unaware.
 Equally, data stored on the device could be accessed by an unknown third party, and employers may be employing people who are viewing inappropriate content whether that be false or illegal.

 MEGATREND 2: CYBER THREATS ON PERSONAL DEVICES ARE A TECH RISK

 How can we be vigilant when we don’t know who is watching?

 Those who have reason to protect their personal security may need applications or new hardware to ensure their movements are not visible to others.
 That said, as with so many other security risks, the weak point in the system is often the human being.
 Posting information about their location to social media, even if the device is not tracking them, can assist someone with illegal intent to prepare for or carry out their plan.
 Kim Kardashian reportedly shared information not only about her location, but also the jewellery she had in her hotel room on the internet.
 But used correctly, the ability to track people overseas who have in effect been provided with an emergency beacon can be a hugely beneficial to a company operating in austere environments.
 This does of course require the individual to maintain a charge in the battery!